As a small business owner, you’re likely looking to attract more customers quickly.

 The best way to do this is to build links by working with other websites that share the same industry or topic as you.

-For example, if you are a writer, try reaching out to other authors and asking if they would be willing to link their website to yours.
+For example, if you are a writer, try contacting other authors and asking if they would link their website to yours.

 Link building takes time and effort.
 By focusing your attention on SEO low-hanging fruit, you’ll get faster results from your action.